Collinux/watermark/README.md

 # GoWatermark
-Go package "Watermark" applies a specified logo in a configurable position and creates a new file from the original.
+Go package "watermark" applies a specified logo in a configurable position and creates a new file from the original.

 ## Usage
 #### Standalone Script